It’s a beautiful day to talk about the many health benefits of anise.

 If you’re experiencing menopausal symptoms like dry skin, fatigue, and hot flashes, you may want to consume more anise seeds.

-However, the studies are conducted on rats, so more research should be done if it has the same effect on humans.
+However, the studies were conducted on rats, so more research should be done if it has the same effect on humans.

 A study conducted on rats that have diabetes showed a reduced blood sugar level after consuming anise.

-Anethole in anise was also able to improve the function of the pancreas, which produces insulin.
+Anethole in anise was also able to help the pancreas, which makes insulin, do its job better.

 As mentioned above, more studies should still be conducted since these studies were done on rats and concentrated amounts of anethole were used.